 Based in London, he is working on several other projects include the city, including Google's HQ and the Coal Drops Yard shopping centre, both in King's Cross.
 He was also the designer behind the controversial Garden Bridge, but the project has now been scrapped.

-Visuals are by Ars Visualis.
+Main visual is by Ars Visualis.